This content is part of an article series.

 Most people should aim for at least 100 mcg/d from a combination of food and supplements.
 If you eat a large amount of cheese from grass-fed cows and pastured egg yolks, you may be able to get this amount from food alone.
 100 g of hard cheese contains 67 mcg, and 6 pastured egg yolks contain about 32 mcg.
 Otherwise, supplementation is probably beneficial.
 I recommend a dosage of 1 mg/d in the MK-4 form, which is the form of vitamin K2 found in pastured dairy and the one shown to have the most benefit in clinical studies.
 There is another form, MK-7, that is found in fermented foods like natto, but it has not demonstrated the same properties as MK-4 in clinical studies.

 Studies show that most Americans are deficient in magnesium.
 The median intake across all racial groups is far below the RDA, which is 420 mg/d for men and 320-400 mg/d for women.
-Although half of Americans take a multivitamin daily, most don’t contain enough magnesium to prevent deficiency.
+Although half of Americans take a multivitamin daily, most don’t contain enough magnesium to prevent nutrient deficiencies.

 Magnesium is also difficult to obtain from food.
 Nuts and seeds are the highest source, but it’s difficult to eat enough of them to meet magnesium needs without getting too much polyunsaturated fat.
 Another issue is that magnesium levels in food have dropped as modern soils have become increasingly depleted.
 What this means is that if you’re not supplementing with magnesium, you’re probably not getting enough.